darkreader/darkreader/README.md

 .icon

 ```
-- It is also possible to specify custom CSS rules.
+- **For Filter and Filter+ configs** it is also possible to specify custom CSS rules.
 If chosen element contains images or other content that becomes wrongly displayed, `NO INVERT` rule can be used. `REMOVE BG` removes background image from element.
 *IMPORTANT: When Dark mode is on, the whole page (root `<html>` element) is inverted by filter.
 To revert the images, videos etc. `INVERT` selectors are used, so the inversion will be applied to these elements twice.
 If inverted elements contain other elements that match the `INVERT` selectors, then these elements will be inverted 3 or more times.
 To prevent it `NO INVERT` selectors are used.*
 ```
 ================================